tinymce/tinymce-docs/_includes/install/jquery.md

 ### Step 1: Download the jQuery package

-We have a jQuery plugin [available here](http://archive.tinymce.com/download/custom_package.php) if you'd rather install TinyMCE using this method.
+We have a jQuery plugin [available here](http://archive.tinymce.com/download/custom_package.php) if you'd rather install {{site.productname}} using this method.

 > Note: the above link will take you to the custom package download page.
-When building your jQuery package, select "TinyMCE core (jQuery) under the "Core Elements" section.
+When building your jQuery package, select "{{site.productname}} core (jQuery) under the "Core Elements" section.

-As with the self-hosted [SDK Install](#sdkinstall) option, unzip the package and move the `'path/to/tinymce/'` directory into a web accessible location on your web server (for example, `localhost`).
+As with the self-hosted [SDK Install](#sdkinstall) option, unzip the package and move the `'path/to/{{site.prodnamecode}}/'` directory into a web accessible location on your web server (for example, `localhost`).

 ### Step 2: Installation